 When PPIs enter the bloodstream, they signal acid-forming cells in the stomach lining to stop producing so much gastric acid thereby lessening the likelihood acid will flow up into the esophagus.
 In other words, PPIs are designed to turn the acid pumps from on to off to reduce the amount of acid in the stomach.
 This often results in lessened discomfort for the PPI user.

-Like most medications, PPIs may be accompanied by uncomfortable yet minor side effects, such as headaches and nausea.
+Like most medications, PPIs may be accompanied by uncomfortable yet minor side effects.

-Some of the most frequently experienced PPI side effects include:
+Some of the most common PPI side effects include:

 - Joint pain